-- (a) More convenient and reliable port facilities.
-The construction of a new wharf, complete with deck lighting, access ramps, safety ladders, safety railings, and security gates, will provide a more convenient and safe facility to passengers and boat crew/operators.
 The loading and unloading of passengers and cargo will be safer and easier, with the longer wharf deck and access ramps, and a more robust and stable structure that can withstand strong waves and impact from docking boats.
-The new wharf can also accommodate emergency naval ships during emergency or disaster situations. - (b) Direct and indirect employment or livelihood opportunities during construction and operations.
+There is a potential increase in the usage of the new wharf facility due to safer loading and unloading of people and cargo.
+The new wharf can also accommodate emergency naval ships during emergency or disaster situations.

+(b) Direct and indirect employment or livelihood opportunities during construction and operations.
 Short term employment is envisaged during construction for skilled and unskilled local workers, and hiring of long term supervising personnel for the new wharf operations is anticipated.
 Indirect impact on businesses or income generating opportunities, especially for nearby commercial establishments such as the supermarket, informal market, and transit hotel, are also expected during construction and operations of the new wharf.